Commentary on the First Chapter of the Book of Daniel

-To rationalize compliance with the king’s orders, Daniel could have resorted to an easy excuse.
+To rationalize compliance with the king's orders, Daniel could have resorted to one of the easy excuses for sin that we all find appealing.

 Jesus furnishes a withering answer to the first excuse.